OcelotBabou/Quartz/content/2-The World/Regions/Locations/Neodoulas.md

 Neodoulas faces several challenges as it navigates its controversial rise to power.
 Internally, the region grapples with growing discontent among its lower classes and the "recruits," who see their treatment as a grave injustice.
 Rumours of rebellion ever pervade the region, threating to materialize should an opportunity ever present itself.
 Additionally, reliance on 'expeditions' into Doulas as a means of securing recruits and resources has become a delicate balancing act.
 There is a growing awareness among Neodoulas’ leadership that overexploitation could render Doulas an unviable target.
 Depleting the population or resources of their former overlord would eliminate a critical source of income and weaken Neodoulas’ ability to maintain its current system.

-To address this, some within the Tyrarch’s council have begun advocating for a diversification of targets.
-Discussions have turned to expanding expeditions beyond Doulas, with Vasae emerging as a potential target.
+To address this, some within the Dominion Assembly have begun advocating for a diversification of targets.
+Discussions have turned to expanding expeditions beyond Doulas, with [[Vasae]] emerging as a potential target.
 Vasae’s relative wealth and central position make it an appealing option for resource acquisition, though its stronger military poses risks.
-Additionally, daring voices have even suggested incursions into Hybla Gratis, aiming to capture centaurs as recruits.
+Additionally, daring voices have even suggested incursions into [[Hybla Gratis]], aiming to capture centaurs as recruits.

 While such considerations highlight Neodoulas’ ambition and pragmatism, they also reveal the precariousness of its reliance on forced labor.
 Expanding expeditions into new territories could bring immediate gains but risks spreading resources too thin or provoking broader conflicts that could destabilise the region.